Role of Software Testing in Modern Software Development

 3. Facilitating Early Detection and Prevention of Defects

-Early software development lifecycle involvement of testers is encouraged by the testing principle.
-This proactive approach aids in early detection of requirements, design, and implementation flaws, which are usually more difficult and expensive to fix later.
-Early validation of application lowers the total cost of quality and speeds up the development process by identifying problems, enabling a more effective use of resources.
+The testing principle encourages early involvement of testers in the software development lifecycle.
+This proactive approach is helpful in identifying requirements, design, and implementation defects that would be more difficult and costly to fix later.
+Early validation of the application makes the total cost of quality lower and speeds up the development as issues are identified early on, which allows better optimization of resource use.

 4. Enhancing Security and Compliance